 Spirulina Benefits: The Best Nutrition Supplements for Runners

 I would bet you have already heard of this “magic” plant called Spirulina, right?
-Recently, there has been a huge hype around it in running community.
+Recently, there has been a huge hype around it in the running community.
 Spirulina benefits for runners is our today’s topic, prepare to learn something new!

 Spirulina is a blue-green algae which many people like to call a “Superfood”.
 Why?
 It is mostly because of its exceptional nutritional composition.
-And for that reason, more and more runners incuding professional athletes add it daily into their smoothies.
+And for that reason, more and more runners including professional athletes add it daily into their smoothies.

 Spirulina grows in both fresh and salty water.
 The biggest production farms can be found in Mexico or Central and East Africa.

 After it gets harvested, it is dried into powder which is sold as it is or in the form of capsules.

 Its composition is following:

 100 grams of Spirulina supplies 290 kilocalories.
 For illustration, 1 teaspoon of Spirulina is about 3 grams.